emerali/transformers-notes/linear_transformers.md

 $$\text{Attention}(Q, K, V) = \text{softmax}\left(\frac{QK^T}{\sqrt{d_k}}\right) V$$

-Computtaion of the attention function has horrible time and memory complexity.
+Computation of the attention function has horrible time and memory complexity.
 In terms of the sequence length $n$ it is $O(n^2)$.
-This gets costly as $n$ gets very large, as it typically does in natural language processing (and in physics).
+This gets costly as $n$ gets very large, as it typically does in natural language processing (and sometimes in physics).

 In this talk, we'll discuss modifications to the attention function that seek to reduce its time and memory complexity.